camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 <ins>Logistic Regression</ins> is a statistical method used to model the probability of a binary outcome (an event with two possible results, like yes/no or pass/fail) based on one or more predictor variables.

 # Functionality
-I began recording my workouts at the start of my Senior year, on August 20th, 2024.
-Therefore, this project was completed without data from my first year of weight training.
-This time was spent primarily learning the correct form and building a foundational base of strength, meaning the data analyzed here reflects progress made as an intermediate, not a novice, lifter. <br>
+This analysis covers my workout data recorded during my senior year, beginning on August 20th, 2024.
+It is important to note that this dataset does not include my junior year, which was primarily dedicated to learning correct form and establishing a foundational strength base.
+Therefore, the progress analyzed here reflects my development as an intermediate lifter, rather than a novice. <br>
+Furthermore, a shoulder injury from September 23rd, 2024, to approximately November 11th, 2024, prevented me from training to failure.
+This context is crucial as it results in a comparison of five to six months of volume-focused training to only three months of high-intensity training.

 I used excel to track my progress, an example of a given workout is below: <br>
 <img width="354" height="175" alt="image" src="https://github.com/user-attachments/assets/38104745-cb08-46f7-9fed-a682ead053da" />